Coddiction-101/VibeHai/FocusForge/README.md

-# FocusForge — Deep Work Command Center
+# FocusForge — Deep Work Command Centre

 A structured productivity dashboard built to help you focus deeply, manage task priorities, and track your deep work sessions — without the noise.